-- Exhibitors may show in only ONE showmanship class. - Exhibitors will be judged on an individual basis. - Purple ribbon exhibitors may be asked to return to the arena at the end of the individual patterns for the judge to make final - Medals will be awarded to the top three exhibitors in the showmanship division. - The Champions of Junior and Intermediate Divisions must move up to the next older division the following year.
-This will be at the discretion of the show committee based on the number of exhibitors and size of the show. - The representative from the horse show into the Round Robin Showmanship Contest must be confirmed with show management by the end of the show on Sunday.
+- Exhibitors may show in only ONE showmanship class. - Exhibitors will be judged on an individual basis. - Purple ribbon exhibitors may be asked to return to the arena at the end of the individual patterns for the judge to make final placings. - Medals will be awarded to the top three exhibitors in the showmanship division. - The Champions of Junior and Intermediate Divisions must move up to the next older division the following year.
+This will be at the discretion of the show committee based on the number of exhibitors and size of the show. - Any unsportsmanlike conduct by 4-H members during the show will be cause for dismissal from the show at the show manager's/judge's discretion. - The representative from the horse show into the Round Robin Showmanship Contest must be confirmed with show management by the end of the show on Sunday.

-TWO- & THREE-YEAR-OLD SNAFFLE BIT (WESTERN PLEASURE) CLASS: ALL RIDING MUST BE DONE BY THE 4-HER.
-Violation of this rule will disqualify the 4-Her and the horse from all competition.
-The 3-year-old horse must have been registered in the 4-H program by the same exhibitor as a 2-year-old to be eligible for the class.
+TWO & THREE YEAR OLD SNAFFLE BIT (WESTERN PLEASURE)

+CLASS: ALL RIDING MUST BE DONE BY THE 4-HER.
+Violation of this rule will disgualify the 4-Her and the horse from all competition.
+The 3-year-old horse must have been registered in the 4-H program by the same exhibitor as a 2-year old to be eligible for the class.